elcorto/pwtools/README.rst

 About
 -----
 The pwtools package.
-Copyright (C) 2014 Steve Schmerler
+Copyright (C) 2015 Steve Schmerler

-pwtools is a package for pre- and postprocessing of atomic calculations, mostly targeted to Quantum Espresso, CPMD, CP2K and LAMMPS.
+pwtools is a package Python for pre- and postprocessing of atomic calculations, mostly targeted to Quantum Espresso, CPMD, CP2K and LAMMPS.
+It is almost, but not quite, entirely unlike ASE, with some tools extending numpy/scipy.
+It has a set of powerful parsers and data types for storing calculation data.

 Documentation
 -------------
-The ``doc/`` directory contains most documentation, and a nice HTML version is `here <http://elcorto.bitbucket.org/pwtools>`_.
+`Here <http://elcorto.bitbucket.org/pwtools>`_ you find the html version of the files in ``doc/``.
 Quick start instructions can be found in the `tutorial
 <http://elcorto.bitbucket.org/pwtools/written/tutorial.html>`_.
 Have a look at
 the `API documentation
 <http://elcorto.bitbucket.org/pwtools/generated/api/index.html>`_ for a